rabbitmq/rabbitmq-website/site/tutorials/amqp-concepts.md

 they carry), which AMQP brokers treat as an opaque byte array.
 The broker will not inspect or modify the payload.
 It is possible for messages to contain only attributes and no payload.
-It is common to use serialisation formats like JSON, Thrift, Protocol Buffers and MessagePack to serialize structured data in order to publish it as the message payload.
+It is common to use serialization formats like JSON, Thrift, Protocol Buffers and MessagePack to serialize structured data in order to publish it as the message payload.
 Protocol peers typically use the "content-type" and "content-encoding" fields to